ustc-sunny/ustc-sunny.github.io/_pages/about.md

 # 💻 Project
 <span class='anchor' id='-Project'></span>
-- National Innovation and Entrepreneurship Program for College Students in China (The Research and Development of Parking Sharing System in Smart City), 2018.5-2020.5.: Project leader
+- National Innovation and Entrepreneurship Program for College Students in China, The Research and Development of Parking Sharing System in Smart City, 2018.5-2020.5.: **Project leader**
-- Project of National Natural Science Foundation of China, Research on Intelligent and Trusted Cooperation Mechanism of Mobile Group Intelligence Computing based on blockchain, 2022.01-2025.12: A core member
+- Project of National Natural Science Foundation of China, Research on Intelligent and Trusted Cooperation Mechanism of Mobile Group Intelligence Computing based on blockchain, 2022.01-2025.12: **Core member**
+- Project of National Natural Science Foundation of China, Research on Key Technologies of Secure and Trusted Mobile Group Intelligence Sensing Data Trading System, 2019.01-2022.12：**Core member**
+- Jiangsu Provincial Natural Science Foundation Project, Research on Key Technologies of Data Trading System based on Mobile Group Intelligence Perception, 2019.07-2022.0：**Core member**